Verisimilitude as Boon and Bane: How People Initiate Opportunistic Interactions at Professional Events in Social VR: Related Work

 While VR has long been a key area of research in HCI~\cite{burdea2024virtual}, its use in social contexts has only recently gained attention, driven by the rise of affordable commercial VR hardware, such as the Meta Quest\footnote{Meta Quest: \url{https://www.meta.com/quest/}} and HTC Vive\footnote{HTC Vive VR Headset: \url{https://www.vive.com/us/}}.
 On social VR platforms, multiple users can interact with each other in 3D-rendered virtual spaces, accessible either via head-mounted displays (HMDs), or desktop setups using keyboard and mouse devices~\cite{mcveigh2019shaping, mcveigh2018s}.

 Research has identified three major technical features unique to social interactions in VR.
 First, VR offers full-body avatars and real-time gesture capabilities within high-fidelity, immersive 3D environments~\cite{freeman2021body}.
 Second, it supports rich spatial and temporal experiences, fostering emotional connections similar to those in face-to-face interactions~\cite{chang2024social}.
 Third, VR enables both verbal and embodied communication, allowing for a broad range of social activities~\cite{mcveigh2019shaping, moustafa2018longitudinal, sra2018your, zamanifard2019togetherness, maloney2020talking, zhang2025speechcap}.
-Consequently, unlike video conferencing, which is widely used in professional workplace settings, social VR platforms are naturally designed for more casual social gatherings~\cite{maloney2020falling}, making them a promising venue for opportunistic interactions.

-For example, in a recent study, Freeman et al. interviewed 30 social VR users and found that their primary goal was to meet new people rather than maintain existing relationships.
-Participants built friendships through activities like dancing, sleeping, studying, homework help, and gaming, often connecting on first contact~\cite{freeman2021hugging}.
+Consequently, unlike video conferencing, which is widely used in professional workplace settings, VR has been naturally adopted for more casual social gatherings~\cite{maloney2020falling}.
+In a recent study, Freeman et al. interviewed 30 social VR users and found that their primary goal was to meet new people rather than maintain existing relationships~\cite{freeman2021hugging}.
 Further research by Maloney et al. observed how informal encounters in VR led to the initiation of opportunistic interactions.
 They found that a wide range of non-verbal signals were used to initiate connections, from simple nods and waves by avatars to more dynamic and sometimes ``wild'' gestures, such as dancing, kissing, pushing, bumping, and even blocking others' view to capture attention~\cite{maloney2020talking}.
 Many of these strategies would be uncommon or even considered inappropriate in face-to-face interactions between people meeting for the first time.
 Nevertheless, these ``unconventional'' behaviors are far more tolerated in the social VR context.